SCOLOPSIS LINEATA - (QUOY & GAIMARD, 1824)

 Scolopsis rayé, Lined monocle bream, Green-lined spine-cheek, Latticed monocle-bream, Lined spinecheek, Lined spine-cheek, Striped monocle bream, Striped spinecheek, Stribet monokelbrasen, Yokoshima-tamagashira, Yokosuji-tamagashira, ヨコシマタマガシラ, 紅海鯽, 珊紋眶棘鱸, 黃帶赤尾冬,

-Scolopsis : du Grec, scolops = écharde, aiguillon désigne également un bois pointu ou fait en pointe, pieu + du Grec ancien, óps = oeil, face, qui à l'apparence de.
+Scolopsis : du Grec, scolops = écharde, aiguillon désigne également un bois pointu ou fait en pointe, pieu + du Grec ancien, óps = œil, face, qui à l'apparence de.
 Le nom de genre, créé en 1814 par Georges Cuvier, "tien à son caractère tout particulier, c'est que le deuxième sous-orbitaire se termine par un lobe arrondi et ordinairement dentelé, portant à son angle joignant l'orbite une pointe épineuse, dirigée en arrière, qui se croise le plus souvent avec une autre pointe, donnée par le troisième sous-orbitaire dirigée en avant, mais quelque-fois cachée par la peau".
 Histoire Naturelle des poissons - Tome 5 - 1830 - Chapitre XII p327.

 Lineata : du Latin, lineatus, a, um = rayé, marqué de lignes, qui a des raies.
+Nom donné en référence aux trois bandes noirâtres sur le haut du corps des juvéniles (blanc jaunâtre chez les adultes).

-Description originale : Scolopsis lineatus Quoy & Gaimard, 1824 - Localité type : petite rivière saumatre sur l'île de Waigeo, Archipel de Raja Ampat, Indonésie.
+Description originale : Scolopsis lineatus Quoy & Gaimard, 1824 - Localité type : petite rivière saumâtre sur l'île de Waigeo, Archipel de Raja Ampat, Indonésie.

 Synonymes